-The Comment/Response Form is developed in response to the comments of State Board members, the commentors at the public testimony session and the written comments received during the written comment period.
-The Comment/Response Form is published in the register at adoption level with the final text of the code language.
-The adopted regulations and comments are filed with the OAL as a "Notice of Adoption" for publication in the New Jersey Register.
+The comment/response form is developed in response to the comments of State Board members, the commenters at the public testimony session and the written comments received during the written comment period.
+The comment/response form is published in the register at adoption level with the final text of the code language.
+The adopted regulations and comments are filed with the OAL as a notice of adoption for publication in the New Jersey Register.
 This informs the public of the input that was received, the State Board's official action as well as the effective date of the regulations.

-The regulations have a five year expiration period and are assigned a sunset date.
+The regulations have a seven-year expiration period and are assigned a sunset date.
 However, the State Board can amend the regulations at any time during that period based on changing needs or policies.
-The sunset provision ensures that each chapter is reviewed for its continued effectiveness at least every five years.
+The sunset provision ensures that each chapter is reviewed for its continued effectiveness at least every seven years.